Pringles, the potato crisp that comes in their infamous cylinder containers has shrunk its packaging size containers.

 What immdiately captured my attention was when I clicked on places to buy it listed the stores in my zip code.
 Then there was a menu to purchase onling via Amazon, Walmart, and Jet.com, purchases in 2016 by Walmart for a reported $3 billion.
 I think it is just a matter of time when the consumer clicks on either Amazon or Jet.com and get their food shipped to them in an hour.

-No doubt about it groceries will be delivered same day is coming.
+No doubt about it; same day grocery delivery is here.